Four (Bloc Party album)

-Four is the fourth studio album by British indie rock band Bloc Party.
+Four is the fourth studio album by British rock band Bloc Party.
 It was recorded in late 2011 and early 2012 at Stratosphere Sound, New York City, with producer Alex Newport.
 Newport also produced Wreckonomics—the EP of bassist Gordon Moakes' side project, Young Legionnaire.
 It was released on 20 August 2012 on independent label Frenchkiss Records, and was made available to stream the week preceding its release.
 The album peaked at number 3 in the UK Albums Chart, and at number 36 on the Billboard 200 chart in the United States.
 It is the last album featuring the original line-up with Gordon Moakes and Matt Tong.

 The band recorded the album using a more guitar-oriented sound, reminiscent of their debut album, Silent Alarm.

 Origins and recording

 Following the release of electronic music-inspired third album Intimacy in 2008 and single "One More Chance" the following year, Bloc Party went on an indefinite hiatus as their contract with Wichita came to an end.
 During the break, members of the band continued with various side projects; lead guitarist Russell Lissack returned to Pin Me Down and joined Ash for a number of live dates, multi-instrumentalist Gordon Moakes formed Young Legionnaire, and frontman Kele Okereke released debut solo album The Boxer.
 During this period, rumours spread about the future of the band; in interviews with NME, Okereke said he feared being "fired", and Lissack later implied the band were seeking a new vocalist.
 Rumours of a reunion were fuelled by a Christmas photograph circulated on Twitter showing all four members of the band together, and four months later Lissack confirmed the group's intention to record a new album.

 Four was recorded between winter 2011 and spring 2012 at Stratosphere Sound in New York City.
 The idea to record in New York with producer Alex Newport came about after Okereke and drummer Matt Tong relocated to Manhattan.
 Initially the band rehearsed material then recorded it soon after.
 Okereke told BBC 1 presenter Zane Lowe that recording of the rehearsed material added to the album's live sound and that the album itself was mainly recorded live with very few takes.